Turkish involvement in the Syrian civil war: Allegations of war crimes

 The Syrian National Army justice system and detention network is under the command of the Turkish forces.
 In addition, the UN Commission of Inquiry for Syria reported on the presence of Turkish officials in interrogation sessions where torture was used.

-The Turkish supported Sultan Murad Division has been accused of war crimes.
+The Turkish supported Sultan Murad Division and Ahrar al-Sharqiya has been accused of war crimes.

 The UN Commission of Inquiry for Syria, Office of the United Nations High Commissioner for Human Rights and human rights organisations reported that groups supported by Turkey have tortured and killed civilians.

-By August 2022, Airwars estimated that 736-1,189 civilians were killed by Turkish airstrikes in Syria and Iraq since 2015, including 146-170 children, 104-119 women, and 1,400 named victims.
+By August 2022, Airwars estimated that 736–1,189 civilians were killed by Turkish airstrikes in Syria and Iraq since 2015, including 146-170 children, 104-119 women, and 1,400 named victims.
 The Turkish military has denied that any of its strikes have resulted in civilian casualties.
 Turkish bombing also injured 1,707-2,331 civilians.

 Targeting of journalists and politicians

 Serena Shim, a journalist of Press TV was killed at a car crash with a heavy vehicle in Turkey in what are said, by her employer and her parents, to be suspicious circumstances.
 The car crash happened just days after she said that the Turkey's state intelligence agency, MIT, had threatened her and said she was spying, due to some of the stories she had covered about Turkey's stance on ISIL militants in Kobane.
 She also said that she had received images of ISIL militants crossing the Turkish border into Syria in World Food Organization and other NGOs trucks.

 Turkish journalist Arzu Yildiz was sentenced to 20 months in jail and lost her parental rights after showing a video related to a weapons-smuggling scandal denied by the Turkish government, in what her lawyer said was "an act of revenge" by Recep Tayyip Erdogan.

 On 12 October 2019, Turkish backed forces (Ahrar al-Sharqiya) murdered the Kurdish-Syrian politician Hevrin Khalaf.